spring-guides/gs-accessing-data-jpa/README.ftl.md

     java -jar target/${project_id}-0.1.0.jar

-You should see something like this (with other stuff like queries as well):
+You should see something like this:
 ```
 Customers found with findAll():
 -------------------------------